haranjackson/nwalign2/README.md

 To use nwalign2, download  nwalign2.m  and  simplegapmex2.cpp.
 In MATLAB, navigate to the folder where the files are located and run the command "mex simplegapmex2.cpp".
 Now use nwalign2 as you would nwalign.

-## Upcoming Improvements
+## Notes

-- Incorporate 'ExtendGap' option.
+- nwalign2 is missing the 'ExtendGap' option from nwalign.
 - When the 'Glocal' option is chosen, nwalign2 sometimes produces a slightly different result to nwalign.
-This will be fixed.
+This only occurs when attempting to perform unrealistically short or mismatched alignments.